 - 90g (3 0z) Water

 - 15g (0.5 oz) Vanilla Extract

-- Optional, caramelized Rice Krispies (click for recipe)
+- Optional, caramelized Rice Krispies (click link in text above for recipe)

 - 680g (2½ cups)Dark Chocolate, tempered or just melted